AlexRITIAN/Daily/README.md

 We are all in the gutter,but some of us looking at the stars.
 Distance could make you forget about them,but the memories would always be there.
-I have to protect the one thing I can't live without
+I have to protect the one thing I can't live without We both look up at the same stars,yet we see such different things.